-Classroom Volunteers: Teachers can always use assistance in the classroom on a regular basis, in addition to field trips.
-You will be asked to indicate ways in which you would be willing to help in the classroom and in other ways on the Family Involvement questionnaire.
-Please be aware that you are welcome to be in the classroom anytime.
-It is always appropriate for you to sit in the book area and read to children, because it is sometimes a challenge to read one-on-one or in small groups.
-The family member who can come in and be "an extra set of hands" is valued indeed.
+Classroom Volunteers: Educators can always use assistance in the classroom or on field trips.
+You will be asked to indicate ways in which you would be willing to help in the classroom or talents you may have to share with the community via the Family Involvement questionnaire.
+Please be aware that you are welcome to be in the classroom with preplanned notice.
+Due to health and safety guidelines, we must limit the number of people inside the school at once, as we continue to monitor the health risks prevalent in the greater community.
+We value our families and hope to reinstate consistent volunteering as we are able.
+The family member who can come in and be "an extra set of hands" is treasured indeed.

 Open Door Policy: Due to the COVID 19 pandemic, we can no longer have an Open Door Policy; however, we encourage as many connections between family and school as possible.
-Parents will be invited into their child's classroom once a month for a special activity or to share lunch.
+Parents will be invited into their child's classroom, at the director and educator's discretion, for a special activity or to share lunch.
 It is possible to arrange for other family members to visit also.
 Please be advised that during the first month of school, family members should stay for only a short period of time when dropping off to assure their children that they are confident in the program and staff.
-It is important that the children and teachers have an opportunity to establish relationships and routines essential to the preschool experience without family members present.
+It is important that the children and educators have an opportunity to establish relationships and routines essential to the preschool experience without family members present.

 Open Classroom Days: There will be a designated time prior to the beginning of fall classes for children to spend some time in the classroom with a family member (ordinarily this is the immediate days prior to the official start of the school year).
-This is an opportunity to become familiar with the environment and the teacher(s).
+This is an opportunity to become familiar with the environment and the educator(s).
 Families with children joining the class during the school year will be offered a similar opportunity.